barchart/cmdty-pricing-network/docs/content/how_to.md

 If Excel is your go to tool for analysis, we have got you covered.
 Get the data delivered directly into Excel via [cmdtyView Excel](https://www.barchart.com/cmdty/trading/cmdtyview-excel) to take your research to next level.

+* Download - [Click here to download](https://install.barchart.com/cmdty-excel/setup.exe) the cmdtyView Excel Add-in to get started.
+* Quick Start Guide - From installation through to getting your first quote live in Excel, our quick start guide will have you building amazing workbooks in no-time.
+Drop at line at real-time@barchart.com if you have any questions.
+* Template Gallery - Take a look at [our gallery of templates](https://barchartsolutions.atlassian.net/wiki/spaces/CUG/pages/393740347/Excel+Templates) for a multitude of use cases.
+Get started faster with pre-built tools that have been battle tested by our team of analysts and designed from the feedback of our users.
 -- Add screenshot here